Getting Started

 Note how the RTT changes from 0.3 to 6.8 ms right after the start of

-the simulation, increasing over time as iss
+the simulation, increasing over time as iss moves away from arlington.

 You can also access (in real time) the entire time series database of